zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ZTG apiece by signing a transaction.
 There is no time limit for redeeming winning outcome tokens.

-For example, Alice holds 3 JWSTYES and Bob holds 5 JWSTNO.
-If the market resolves to JWSTNO, then Alice's 3 JWSTYES are burned and she is left with nothing, while Bob can redeem his 5 JWSTNO for 5 ZTG from the prize pool.
+For example, Alice holds 3 "Yes" and Bob holds 5 "No".
+If the market resolves to "No", then Alice's 3 "Yes" are burned and she is left with nothing, while Bob can redeem his 5 "No" for 5 ZTG from the prize pool.

 <!-- prettier-ignore -->
 :::important